FeroLabs/fero_client/README.md

 fero_client = Fero(username="<your username>", password="<your password>")
 ```

-However, while this is fine for interactive shells it's not ideal for a publicly viewable script.
-To account for this `Fero` also supports setting the `FERO_USERNAME` and `FERO_PASSWORD` environment variables or storing your username and password in a `.fero` in the home directory.
+While this is fine for interactive shells, it is not ideal for a publicly viewable script.
+To account for this `Fero` also supports setting the `FERO_USERNAME` and `FERO_PASSWORD` environment variables or storing your username and password in a `.fero` file in the home directory.
 This file needs to be in the the following format.

 ```
 FERO_USERNAME=fero_user
 FERO_PASSWORD=shouldBeAGoodPassword
 ```

-If you're using the `Fero` client to access an on premise installation, both the hostname for the local Fero site can be provided with `hostname="https://local.fero-site"` and an internal CA via `verify="path/to/ca-bundle`.
-Verify is passed directly to requests so can be completely disabled by passing `False`
+If you are using the `Fero` client to access an on-premises installation, both the hostname for the local Fero server can be provided with `hostname="https://local.fero-site"` and an internal SSL certification via `verify="path/to/ca-bundle`.
+(See [here](https://docs.python-requests.org/en/master/user/advanced/#ssl-cert-verification) for additional details.)
+Verify is passed directly to the underlying Python `requests` package; thus, if you desire, verification can be disabled by passing `verify=False`.

 ```python
 local_client = Fero(hostname="https://fero.self.signed", verify=False)
 ```

-## Finding An Analysis
+## Finding a Fero Analysis

-An `Analysis` object is the how Fero exposes ML models to the API.
 The Fero client provides two different methods to find an `Analysis`.
-The first is `Fero.get_analysis` which takes a single UUID string and attempts to lookup the analysis by its unique id.
+The first is `Fero.get_analysis` which takes a single unique identifier string (UUID) and attempts to lookup the analysis this ID.
 The second method is `Fero.search_analyses` which will return an iterator of available `Analysis` objects.
-If no keyword arguments are provided, it will return all analyses you have available on the Fero website.
+If no keyword arguments are provided, it will return all analyses you have available on Fero.
 Optionally, `name` can be provided to filter to only analyses matching that name.

 #### Examples